PaintSwap/samwitch-orderbook/README.md

 While this order book was created for `ERC1155` NFTs it could be adapted for `ERC20` tokens.

-> _Note: Not suitable for production until more tests are added with more code coverage._

 Potential improvements:

 - TokenInfo could use uint64 for both members and packed 2 in an array if tokenIds are sequential and limited